gmichaud/BatchPaymentSFTPProvider/README.md

 1. Publish BatchPaymentSFTPProvider.zip and BatchPaymentSFTPProviderAP.zip to your website.
 2. Run "source\BatchPaymentSFTPProviderAP\BatchPaymentSFTPProviderAP.sln"
 3. Replace PX.CCProcessingBase, PX.Common, PX.Data, PX.Objects missing references for both project with the corresponding dlls found in the bin folder of your website.
-4. Install the missing nugget package Renci.SshNet on BatchPaymentSFTPProvider project.
-5. Delete BatchPaymentSFTPProvider.dll and BatchPaymentSFTPProviderAP.dll from your website bin folder
+4. Delete BatchPaymentSFTPProvider.dll and BatchPaymentSFTPProviderAP.dll from your website bin folder
-6. Include your website in the solution and add the 2 projects as reference to the web site bin folder.
+5. Include your website in the solution and add the 2 projects as reference to the web site bin folder.
-7. Build the solution and reload your website.
+6. Build the solution and reload your website.
 You should now have the latest compiled code deployed on your website.

 ## Copyright and License

-Copyright © `2017` `Acumatica`
+Copyright © `2018` `Acumatica`

 This component is licensed under the MIT License, a copy of which is available online at https://github.com/Acumatica/BatchPaymentSFTPProvider/blob/master/LICENSE